No. 2 Baylor still undefeated after 84-72 win over Auburn

 - Oops!Something went wrong.Please try again later.

+WACO, Texas (AP) This Baylor win was for Davion Mitchell, and the junior guard did his part against his former team.

-WACO, Texas (AP) — Davion Mitchell had 13 points and seven assists against his former team, Matthew Mayer soared for a couple of highlight dunks and No. 2 Baylor stayed undefeated with an 84-72 win over Auburn in the Big 12/SEC Challenge on Saturday.
+Mitchell swished a 3-pointer after losing a shoe and finished with 13 points and seven assists, helping the Bears stay undefeated with an 84-72 win over Auburn in the Big 12/SEC Challenge on Saturday.

-Mitchell swished a 3-pointer with 11 1/2 minutes left to extend Baylor's lead to 59-43, getting the pass from Jared Butler and making the shot right after coming out of one of his shoes.
+''This was a tough game because it was emotional,'' coach Scott Drew said. ''The team wanted to win it for Davion, and obviously Davion wanted to play well being a transfer from Auburn.''

+Matthew Mayer soared for two highlight dunks when scoring 10 of his 13 points in a short spurt as Baylor (16-0) built its lead in the second half.
+Adam Flagler, a transfer like Mitchell, scored a season-high 19 points.
+Jared Butler finished with 16, and MaCio Teague had 15.

-Five players scored in double figures for Baylor (16-0), which has gone deeper into a season without a loss only one other time — a 17-0 start in 2011-12.
-Adam Flagler, another transfer, led the Bears with a season-high 19 points, while Butler had 16, MaCio Teague 15 and Mayer 13.
-Flo Thamba was scoreless in 17 minutes, but had 11 rebounds.
+The Bears have gone deeper into a season without a loss only once - a 17-0 start in 2011-12.

-Jaylin Williams had 17 points to lead five players in double figures for Auburn (10-8), which had won four of its previous five games and, like Baylor, had a 100-point game in the past week.
-Freshman Sharife Cooper added 15 points, and JT Thor finished with 13.
+Jaylin Williams had 17 points to lead five players in double figures for Auburn (10-8), which had won four of its previous five games.
+Freshman guard Sharife Cooper added 15 points, and JT Thor finished with 13.
 Allen Flanigan scored 11 and Devan Cambridge 10.

+Tigers coach Bruce Pearl said his young backcourt got outplayed by Baylor's veteran guards.

+''And that's OK, because Butler, and Teague and Davion Mitchell and Flagler are all really good,'' Pearl said. ''But I think our guys are good too.
+But that was disappointing.''

 Mitchell was coming off a career-high 31 points in Baylor's 107-59 win over Kansas State on Wednesday night.
 He played 34 games at Auburn as a freshman in 2017-18 before transferring to Baylor, and Butler was initially enrolled at Alabama, though he never played for the Crimson Tide.